The Adventures of Bloggard

 The red box stayed with me through college, Dallas, St. Louis, England, Los Angeles, Texas, and San Francisco.
 There were a lot of documents in there, transcripts, and government cards, and drawings, and other stuff, including Shayna’s soul.

 But this is getting ahead of myself.
-Back at North Texas, the next year I got a tiny apartment across from the English building, and rarely saw the girl gang.
-There was always a blitz of study right before Christmas Holiday, and unlike my friends, usually I didn’t go home right away, but rather stayed in my quiet apartment.
+Back at North Texas, the next year I got a tiny apartment across from the English building, and I rarely saw the girl gang.
+There was always a blitz of study right before Christmas Holiday, and unlike my friends, often I didn’t go home right away, but rather stayed in my quiet apartment.

 The campus was empty and thoughtful, the weather clear and chill.
 Restful, it was, though I had no money.
-One night I spent the last of my cash on cigarettes rather than supper, and in the morning I woke up hungry.
+One night I spent the last of my cash on cigarettes rather than supper, and in the morning, I woke up hungry.

-Down on the corner in the early morning light, I saw the bread truck parking to deliver to the Hob Nob.
+Down on the corner in the early morning light, I saw the bread truck, parking to deliver to the Hob Nob.
 As the driver went inside, I crept from the bushes, jumped into the back of the truck, stole a loaf of bread, and ran.

-As I glanced behind me I saw Larry Burns, the young man who operated the Hob Nob, standing in the back doorway.
+As I glanced behind me, I saw Larry Burns, the young man who operated the Hob Nob, standing in the back doorway.
 He was watching me and laughing.
 Damn!

 Holed up with coffee and bread and cigarettes, pondering starvation, I remembered that, during the holiday vacations, the cafeterias of all the dorms closed, except for one.
 The same dorm where the girl gang lived.